allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##Agile Project Management

 We are agile at Allegro Group.
-There are a few dozens of teams using SCRUM, Kanban, Lean and other agile approaches in their work.
+There are a few dozen teams using SCRUM, Kanban, Lean and other agile approaches in their work.
 You can almost see the ghost of agile floating the corridors :).
 The same applies to the Infrastructure Department.
 We adopted Agile Project
 Management approach for this project.
 During the preparation stage, all important topics such as goals, benefits, budget, restrictions, stakeholders, roadmap, risks and organization of work were discussed and agreed between Project Owner and Project Manager.
 These topics